GaloisInc/FreeRTOS-Xen/README.md

 Debugging
 ---------

-Many modules in the distribution provide extra Xen console output for debugging purposes.
-To enable such debugging output, declare a `DEBUG` constant at compile time:
+Many modules in the distribution provide extra Xen emergency console output for debugging purposes.
+To enable such debugging output so that it bypasses the Xen paravirtualized console and makes direct hypercalls instead, declare a `DEBUG` constant at compile time:

 ```
   $ make -DDEBUG=1 ...